SocietyforKnowledgeCommons/knowledge-commons-wp/README.md

 knowledge-commons-wp
 ====================

-TwentyTwelve Child theme for Society for Knowledge Commons
+TwentyFourteen Child theme for Society for Knowledge Commons